HSzymski/Traveling-Salesman-Problem/README.md

 The Traveling Salesman Problem (TSP) is one of the well known benchmark for algorithms.
 In TSP there are a list of cities, in most cases with a fully grid of connections.
 The title salesman needs to visit all the cities and return to the starting one in a way that a total distance traveled is the shortest.
 Considering the symmetric TSP (TSP for which distance from i-th city to the j-th city is the same as from j-th to i-th), the number of possible solutions is (N-1)!/2.

 ## Ant System
+Is a probabilistic technique for solving difficult computational problems.
+It's inspiration was the study of real ant traveling.
+While ants are traveling, they deposit on the ground a pheromone - substance which is used as a probability of choosing the same path by another ant.
+The more ants choose the same path the higher concentration of pheromone on that path is and the higher probability that others ants choose that path.
+From the other side there is also process called evaporation, decreasing concentration of pheromone over time.

+Psudocode of my implementation of Ant System:
+1. Create initial population of k ants.
+2. Move ant randomly to an unvisited city.
+3. Repeat the Step 2 until ant visit all cities.
+4. Calculate pheromone left by ant at each arc (path between two cities).
+5. Repeat the Step 2 for each ant in population.
+6. Update pheromone concentration on each arc.
+7. Create another population of k ants.
+8. Select next city to go from not visited yet by summing up probabilities of choosing pahts and uniform distribution.
+9. Calculate probabilities of choosing each arc
+10. Move ant to the unvisited city choosed by adding up successive probabilities and comparing them with a randomly generated number from uniform distribution.
+11. Same as the Steps 3-6.
+12. Repeat the Step 7 until maximum number of tours were achieved.

 ## Genetic Algorithm
 In the field of computer science and operations research, genetic algorithm (GA) is an derivative-free (do not need derivative to find optimal solution, sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain), stochastic (being well described by a random probability distribution) algorithm, which inspiration was the process of natural selection - "Survival of the fittest"[1].
 Finding optimal solution is achievable by biologically inspired operators such as mutation, crossover and selection[2].